gisma-courses/LV-uav-workflow/morea/home.md

 ## Didactic Concept

- The course is structured as a sequential but *not* necessarily linear sequence of [modules](/LV-Micro-Remote-Sensing/modules) to be worked through, each lasting approximately two to 3 weeks.
+ The course is structured as a sequential but *not* necessarily linear sequence of [modules](/LV-Micro-Remote-Sensing/modules) to be worked through, each lasting approximately 2-3 weeks.
 Each module has the following structure:

   * [Learning outcomes](/LV-Micro-Remote-Sensing/outcomes) - what is the learning objective.